 The Board of Directors has delegated some of its powers to Board Committees and other powers to the Company’s executives.
-The terms of the delegation by the Board to the Company’s executives are clearly documented, along with permitted delegations from those executives to direct reports.
+The terms of the delegation by the Board to the Company’s executives are clearly documented, along with permitted delegations from those executives to their direct reports.

-As required by the NZX listing rules, Xero’s approach to director independence is to have regard to relationships that could (or could be perceived to) materially interfere with the exercise of the unfettered and independent judgement of a director.
-The NZX Main Board and ASX listing rules provide guidance as to the types of relationships that constitute “material relationships”, affecting independence or the perception of independence.
+The Board Charter requires that a majority of directors are “independent”.
+Xero’s approach to director independence is to have regard to relationships that could (or could be perceived to) materially interfere with the exercise of the unfettered and independent judgement of a director.
+The ASX’s Corporate Governance Principles and Recommendations provide guidance as to the factors relevant to assessing the independence of a director.

 Directors receive formal letters of appointment setting out the arrangements relating to their appointment.

 The Board acknowledges and observes the relevant director rotation/retirement rules under Xero’s constitution and the ASX Listing Rules, meaning that the prescribed number of Directors, at a minimum, retire at the Company’s Annual Meeting.

 The maximum annual remuneration able to be paid to non-executive directors is $1,400,000.
 The actual amount of fees paid in the past year are set out in the Company’s Annual Report.